Skip to main content

 Manual Payments

-As it sounds, sending a manual payment flow is very straightforward and will be similar to what you’ve likely experienced when sending a payment via bank portal.
+Sending a manual payment flow is very straightforward, and likely will be very similar to what users experience when sending a payment in their bank portal.
+Here’s the process of sending a manual payment:

 1. Select the account that you want the money to come out of.